Ocean Reef Marina: 1980s

-The retirement village would have 85 units and a community centre, a holiday village of 50 chalets, a caravan park of 185 bays with tennis courts, pool and hall.
+The retirement village would have 85 units and a community centre, a holiday village of 50 chalets, a caravan park of 185 bays with tennis courts, pool, and hall.
 A restaurant would be on the seaside and cater for 150 people.
 A lower leftover portion could be used in the future to be used as bowling and tennis clubs.

-The proposed project was said to take seven years, two years for a new extension to Ocean Reef Road and an extension of Hodges Road to the new Ocean Reef Road, stage 1 of the caravan park, a service station, boat storage, stage 1 of the chalets and retirement village.
+The proposed project was said to take seven years, two years for a new extension to Ocean Reef Road and an extension of Hodges Drive to the new Ocean Reef Road, stage 1 of the caravan park, a service station, boat storage, stage 1 of the chalets and retirement village.
 Within five years, completion of the shopping centre, retirement village, caravan and chalets area was expected with the hotel started.
 They also considered setting aside land for the city to erect a library.

 The submission was not accepted up by the City of Wanneroo.
 In 1988, the council of City of Wanneroo requested a report to develop the site at the boat harbour.

 The Draft: Report on a concept plan for an ocean reef recreation and tourist complex was developed in August 1988 by the City of Wanneroo's town planning department for the use of land around the current boat harbour and included land it did not own itself.
 For Lot 1029, owned by the City of Wanneroo, it proposed a hotel-convention of three stories, luxury holiday chalets or units, a cinema complex of 2 to 3 screens.
 Other things included for the site were six tennis and four squash courts, boat harbour support facilities such as chandlers, sales and fishing and sports equipment.
 The tourist and commercial facilities were to include small shops catering for tourists, fast food stores and offices.
-A public recreation and amphitheatre were to be included with a ornamental lake with grassed picnic area, botanic golf, with several restaurants but close to the sea.
+A public recreation and amphitheatre were to be included with an ornamental lake with grassed picnic area, botanic golf, with several restaurants but close to the sea.
 Lastly car and trailer parking, cycleways plus and extension to existing harbour with the possibility of two new launch ramps.

 For Lot 1000, north of Lot 1029 and owned by the State Planning Commission, it was proposed that the land be used for a caravan park and another restaurant close to the sea.
 While Lot 1032 owned by the City of Wanneroo would be included in the proposal.
 Lot 1033, south of Lot 1029, and owned by the Water Authority of WA, after the completion of a second 2 km outfall pipe in 1991, it was proposed that the land above the pipelines be used for a private recreation centre with three tennis courts and swimming pool, an indoor sports stadium and health club plus car parks and another commercial tourist centre.

 The last piece of land, Lot 4, owned by the State Planning Commission, as were the proposed marina be constructed south of the existing boat harbour.
 The proposal included a time-share resort there too.